Dizzion/LoginGUILesson/README.md

 ***
 ## **_3-5min_**
-In order for Everyone to get started and code along, if they want, we need to download the Java language Support here -> [Java](https://code.visualstudio.com/docs/languages/java).
+In order for Everyone to get started and code along, if they want, we need to download the Java language Support for VScode here -> [Java](https://code.visualstudio.com/docs/languages/java).
 There is an install for both windows and macOS on that page for linix users you will need to download the JDK I suggest just following along but here -> [JDK](https://www.oracle.com/java/technologies/javase-downloads.html) is the JDK standalone installer.
+This second step also follows for those that use other IDE's.
+For those looking for an IDE just for Java [Eclipse is the best out there.](https://www.eclipse.org/downloads/packages/)

 ### Once this is done go ahead and clone or (fork and clone) this repo, so we can code it together.